mauricekorf/CarefullyCausal/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of CarefullyCausal is to … TESTTT
+The goal of CarefullyCausal is to provide a practical guide for doing causal analyses.
+CarefullyCausal can be used when there is a fixed-exposure, meaning it does not vary over time.
+This function prints the following output: the estimand, provides a table with the causal effect estimates and discusses the causal assumptions.

 ## Installation